Have some book publishing questions?

 Typically, no. Our services are in place of any services offered by POD publishers, not in addition to.
 But most POD publishers no longer provide professional design support, only DIY templates.
 At Publish Pros, we'll work closely with you to design a cover and interior you love.
-Then, we'll provide your choice of publisher (be it traditional or POD) the files needed to print and distribute your book.
+Then, we'll provide your choice of distributor (Amazon, Barnes & Noble Press, IngramSpark, etc.) the files needed to print and distribute your book.

 Print-On-Demand (POD) is one method of self-publishing a book.
 POD shares many similarities to traditional self-publishing like allowing authors to maintain control of the creative process and retain all rights to their work.
 But with POD, there is no need to stock up on inventory to distribute on your own.
 Instead, each copy of your book is printed as needed and shipped directly to the purchaser.

 No. Publish Pros is a self-publishing “partner.”
 You are the publisher in this relationship.
 We are paid for our services, and then, once our work is done, you take 100% ownership of your book and pay us no royalties.